bradbunce/launchdarkly-lambda-logger/README.md

 # LaunchDarkly Lambda Logger

-A feature flag-controlled console logging utility for AWS Lambda functions that integrates with LaunchDarkly.
+A feature flag-controlled logging utility for AWS Lambda functions that integrates with LaunchDarkly and Winston.
 This logger enables dynamic control over log levels through LaunchDarkly feature flags, allowing you to adjust logging verbosity in real-time without deploying code changes.
-Note: This utility is specifically designed for console logging with dynamic log levels - it does not handle or display LaunchDarkly SDK flag evaluation events.
+Built on Winston for robust logging capabilities with timestamp support and customizable formatting.
+Note: This utility is specifically designed for logging with dynamic log levels - it does not handle or display LaunchDarkly SDK flag evaluation events.

 ## Features

-- 🎯 **Dynamic Log Level Control**: Adjust console log levels in real-time using LaunchDarkly feature flags
+- 🎯 **Dynamic Log Level Control**: Adjust log levels in real-time using LaunchDarkly feature flags
 - 🎨 **Emoji-Enhanced Logging**: Visual distinction between log levels using emojis
 - 📊 **Multiple Log Levels**: Support for FATAL, ERROR, WARN, INFO, DEBUG, and TRACE levels
 - ⚡ **AWS Lambda Optimized**: Designed for use in AWS Lambda functions
 - 🔧 **Configurable SDK Logging**: Control LaunchDarkly SDK's own logging behavior
-- 🔄 **Flexible Client Integration**: Works with either a new LaunchDarkly client or an existing one from your application, preventing duplicate client instances
+- 🔄 **Flexible Client Integration**: Works with either a new LaunchDarkly client or an existing one from your application
+- ⏰ **Timestamp Support**: Each log entry includes a timestamp for better tracking
+- 📝 **Winston Integration**: Built on Winston for robust logging capabilities and customizable formatting

 ## Log Levels